bhavberi/ANLP-Project/REPORT.md

 ### Observations

+1. Model Size and Performance Correlation:
+   - In binary classification, there's a clear positive correlation between model size and performance, with bert-large-cased achieving the best results (Accuracy: 0.8628, Macro F1: 0.8098)
+   - This trend is less pronounced in 5-way and 12-way classification tasks, where medium-sized models sometimes outperform larger ones

+2. Classification Complexity Impact:
+   - Performance decreases significantly as classification complexity increases:
+     * Binary: ~0.83-0.86 accuracy range
+     * 5-way: ~0.62-0.77 accuracy range
+     * 12-way: ~0.50-0.75 accuracy range

+3. Model Variants Performance:
+   - DistilBERT shows competitive performance despite being smaller, especially in binary classification
+   - RoBERTa performs well in binary and 5-way tasks but shows inconsistent results in 12-way classification (possible convergence issues with all zeros prediction)
+   - ALBERT generally performs lower than other variants across all tasks

+4. Notable Findings:
+   - bert-base-uncased shows consistent strong performance across all tasks
+   - The performance gap between different model variants narrows in more complex classification tasks
+   - There's a significant drop in Macro F1 scores in multi-class scenarios, indicating challenges with class imbalance

+These results suggest that while larger models generally perform better for simple binary tasks, the optimal model choice for multi-class problems may depend on factors beyond model size alone.

 ## Ablation Study - Fine-Tuning Strategies

 We tried different fine-tuning strategies to see which one performs the best on our task.
 The above results were obtained by fully fine-tuning the model on the dataset.
 We also tried freezing the BERT model and only fine-tuning the classification layer on top of it.
 We also tried the LORA technique, which is a technique that fine-tunes the model on the dataset by adjusting only a small subset of its parameters, specifically low-rank matrices inserted into the model's architecture, reducing computational overhead and memory usage.\